Doubly Robust Crowdsourcing: Main Results

-\begin{thm}[DRC] The doubly robust estimator \eqref{eq:DR} is unbiased and its variance is: \begingroup\makeatletter \f@size{8}\check@mathfonts
+\begin{thm}[DRC] The doubly robust estimator \eqref{eq:DR} is unbiased and its variance is:

+\end{thm} \begin{proof-sketch} Note that the first part $\frac{1}{m}\sum_{i=1}^{m}\E[S_i(y,\hat{\ell}_i)]$ of the estimator is not random.
+The result follows directly by invoking Theorem~\ref{thm:IS} on the second part of the estimator, which is an importance sampling estimator of the bias. \end{proof-sketch} \begin{proof} By the independence of sampling,

+To calculate the variance, we use the independence and then apply the law of total variance on each $i$:

-\endgroup \end{thm} \begin{remark}First, if workers are deterministic, the first part of the variance $\Var[S_i(y,\ell_i)]\equiv 0$.
+\end{proof} \begin{remark} First, if workers are deterministic, the first part of the variance $\Var[S_i(y,\ell_i)]\equiv 0$.
 Second, if the supervised learner imitates workers perfectly \emph{in expectation}, the second part of the variance vanishes.
 Finally and most importantly, the supervised learner does \emph{not} have to be perfect.
-In the simple case of a deterministic workers, the percentage of agreements between supervised learners and their human counterparts directly translate into a reduction of the variance of about the same percentage, for free!
-The third point is especially remarkable as it implies that even a trivial surrogate that outputs a label at random could lead to a $1/k$ factor reduction of the variance.
-On the other hand, a good set of worker imitators with $90\%$ accuracy can lead to an order of magnitude smaller variance and hence allow us to incur a much lower cost on average.
+In the simple case of a deterministic workers, the percentage of agreements between supervised learners and their human counterparts directly translate into a reduction of the variance of about the same percentage, for free. \end{remark} The third point is especially remarkable as it implies that even a trivial surrogate that outputs a label at random could lead to a $1/k$ factor reduction of the variance.
+In addition, a good set of worker imitators with $90\%$ accuracy can lead to an order of magnitude smaller variance and hence allow us to incur a much lower cost on average.
 We will illustrate the effects of doubly robust estimation more extensively in the experiments.
-This feature ensures that our proposed method remains applicable even in the case when the training data set contain few annotations from some subset of the features. \end{remark}
+This feature ensures that our proposed method remains applicable even in the case when the training dataset contain few annotations from some subset of the features.

-\subsection{Confidence-based Adaptive Sampling}
+\subsection{Confidence-Based Adaptive Sampling}

 Doubly robust estimation allows us to reduce the variance.
 However, doubly robust is still an importance sampling-based method that requires the number of new annotations to be at least linear in the number of data points to label.
-In this section, we propose using the supervised learning imitation of the workers to obtain confidence estimates for free and using them to construct confidence-based adaptive sampling schemes.
+In this section, we propose using supervised worker imitation to obtain confidence estimates for free and using them to construct confidence-based adaptive sampling schemes.